SripriyaChivukula/MERN-TypeScript-7weeks/Week-3/Day-1/README.md

 4. Type `npm start` into the command line to launch a React with TypeScript template.

 ### Stretch Goal
 Watch [this tutorial](https://www.youtube.com/watch?v=jrKcJxF0lAU) and code along.
 Final code can be found [here](https://github.com/harblaith7/React-With-TypeScript-Crash-Course).
-Coding along and learning from your own mistakes is the best way to use this kind of content! =)
+Actively coding along and learning from your own mistakes is the best way to use this kind of content! =)

 ### SUPER Stretch Goal
 Add the *HEIGHT* of each of the basketball players from [this tutorial](https://www.youtube.com/watch?v=jrKcJxF0lAU) to the interface and render it in the browser.